Posterior Meta-Replay for Continual Learning: Experiments

 \section{Experiments}

-In this section, we use the framework introduced in Sec. \ref{sec:methods} to compare PR-CL and PF-CL empirically, using either \textit{explicit} or \textit{implicit} posterior approximations.
-We first consider two low-dimensional problems to build an intuition on the conceptual differences of the competing approaches, and then focus on a set of computer vision CL benchmarks.
+In this section, we start by illustrating the conceptual advantage of the \textit{PosteriorReplay} approach compared to \textit{PriorFocused} methods, as well as the importance of parameter uncertainty for robust task inference.
+We then explore scalability to more challenging computer vision CL benchmarks.

-To assess forgetting, we provide \textbf{during} scores, measured directly after training each task, and \textbf{final} scores, evaluated after training on all tasks.
-We consider two different testing scenarios: (1) either task-identity is explicitly given (\textbf{TG}) or (2) task-identity has to be inferred (\textbf{TI}), e.g. via predictive uncertainty.
-Importantly, task inference is performed for each sample in isolation and a sample is considered incorrectly classified if the wrong task is inferred.
-If not explicitly mentioned, \textsc{final} performance scores are reported, and the \textsc{Ent} criterion is used by default for task inference (\textsc{TI-Ent}).
-Supplementary results and controls are provided in SM \ref{sm:sec:supp:experiments}, and all experimental details can be found in SM \ref{sm:sec:exp:details}.\footnote{Source code for all experiments (including all baselines) is available at: \url{https://github.com/chrhenning/posterior_replay_cl}.}
+To assess forgetting, we provide \textbf{During} scores, measured directly after training each task, and \textbf{Final} scores, evaluated after training on all tasks.
+We consider two different testing scenarios: (1) either task-identity is explicitly given (\textbf{TGiven}) or (2) task-identity has to be inferred (\textbf{TInfer}), e.g. via predictive uncertainty.
+Unless explicitly mentioned, task inference is performed for each sample in isolation and is obtained using the \textit{Ent} criterion (\textit{TInfer-Final}).
+Whenever the wrong task is inferred, the sample is directly considered as incorrectly classified.
+Supplementary results and controls are provided in SM \ref{sm:sec:supp:experiments}, and all experimental details can be found in SM \ref{sm:sec:exp:details}.\footnote{Source code for all experiments (including all baselines) is available at: \url{https://github.com/chrhenning/posterior_replay_cl} .}